UPSC : NCERT Summary: Why do we need a Constitution- 2 UPSC Notes | EduRev

 First Constituent Assembly

-As a consequence of the Partition under the plan of 3 June 1947, those members who were elected from territories which fell under Pakistan ceased to be members of the Constituent Assembly.
+As a consequence of the Partition under the plan of 3 June 1947, those members who were elected from territories that fell under Pakistan ceased to be members of the Constituent Assembly.
 The numbers in the Assembly were reduced to 299 of which 284 were present on 26 November 1949 and appended their signature to the Constitution as finally passed.
 The Constitution was thus framed against the backdrop of the horrendous violence that the Partition unleashed on the sub-continent.
 But it is a tribute to the fortitude of the framers that they were not only able to draft a constitution under immense pressure but also learnt the right lessons from the unimaginable violence that accompanied Partition.
 The Constitution was committed to a new conception of citizenship, where not only would minorities be secure, but religious identity would have no bearing on citizenship rights.
 But this account of the composition of the Constituent Assembly that drafted the Constitution touches upon only the surface of how our Constitution was made.

 Although the members of the Assembly were not elected by universal suffrage, there was a serious attempt to make the Assembly a representative body.
 Members of all religions are given representation under the scheme described above; also, the Assembly had twenty-six members from what then known as the Scheduled Classes.
 In terms of the Congress dominated the Assembly occupying as many as eighty-two percent of the seats in the assembly after the Partition.
 The Congress itself was such a diverse party that it managed to accommodate almost all shades of opinion within it.